 One of the most common questions we get asked is about charities that are having an impact with Indigenous communities in Australia.

 It would be unfair to only highlight one or two charities when there are many charities across Australia.
 These charities all have their own different specialties.
-So we’ve decided to put this article together to introduce and outline the work they are doing.
+So we’ve dedicated this section in order to introduce and outline the work these charities are doing.
 If you are working for a charity or organisation that you think should be added, please contact us via our Facebook page.

 We’ve identified 6 broad categories of charities which include Health, Healing, Women’s Support, Education, Homelessness and Activism.
 We also hope to see this number grow in the future too.